thtieig/chat_with_me/README.md

 GOOGLE_API_KEY=your_google_api_key_here
 ```

-### Providers, Models, and Personas
+### Providers, Models, Personas and Environment

-Modify the `config.yaml` file to add or remove AI providers, update the list of available models for each provider, define or change AI personas (system prompts).
+Rename the `config.yaml.example` file to `config.yaml`.
+Add or remove AI providers, update the list of available models for each provider, define or change AI personas (system prompts).
+Here you can also set `application_mode` to `production` once happy with the script.

+The application supports both *development* and *production* environments.
+You can configure the environment by modifying the `config.yaml` file.

+#### Development Environment

+*   Set `application_mode` to `development` in `config.yaml`.
+*   This will enable debug mode and log chat content to the console.
+*   Access is restricted to localhost.

+#### Production Environment

+*   Set `application_mode` to `production` in `config.yaml`.
+*   This will disable debug mode and log chat content to a file.
+*   Access is available on `0.0.0.0`.

 ## Running the Application
 -------------------------